barmoral/osmotic_calculations/README.md

-Calculation and analysis of osmotic values.
+Calculation and analysis of osmotic values:

 Calculations can be performed with two different types of restraints: Harmonic Potential (HP) and Flat-Bottom Potential (FBP).